 There are many STDs that afflict women today.
 These cause various symptoms and complications if not diagnosed and treated right away.
 Because of that, it is important to be familiar with the symptoms of some of the most prevalent of them all.

 There are three levels of syphilis.
 This first stage as soon as a chancre appears.
 This chancre can infect somebody else if the man or woman comes in contact with that distinct part.
-To illustrate, if the ulcer is present in the mouth, kissing may cause the transmission of the bacteria in the other people.
+To illustrate, if the ulcer is present in the mouth, kissing may cause the transmission of the bacteria to the other people.
 The second stage begins by striking other organs of the human body.
-The symptom that is typically observed in this period of infection is skin intense rashes.
-Other indicators might include sore throat, white-colored sections in the nose, mouth and vagina, fever, hair loss, and headaches.
-In the latent stage, the ulcers end up being non-contagious, and can create deafness, loss in sensation, cardiac troubles, development of large nodules, vision loss, and fatigue.
+The symptom that is typically observed during this period of infection is skin intense rashes.
+Other indicators might include a sore throat, white-colored sections in the nose, mouth, and vagina, fever, hair loss, and headaches.
+In the latent stage, the ulcers end up being non-contagious and can create deafness, loss in sensation, cardiac troubles, development of large nodules, vision loss, and fatigue.

 The second STD on the list is gonorrhea.
 This disorder is caused by a bacterium called Neisseria gonorrhoeae and is the second serious STI found in the U .S.
 This disease sprouts dramatically in the throat, eyes, and rectum.
 It is observed that over one million women are afflicted in the USA alone, out of which few tend to be susceptible to Chlamydia.
 In nearly half of the affected female’s population, typically, there are simply no indicators identified at the beginning of this ailment.
 Symptoms, if discovered, consist of a burning sensation while urinating, frequent urination, a yellowish vaginal discharge, inflammation and swelling of the genitals.
 If this disease is not remedied, it could lead to a critical pelvic infection with swelling of the ovaries and fallopian tubes.